Thomas-George-T/File-Processing-Comparative-Analytics/README.md

 ## Execution engines

 Computing for individual execution engines.
-Click the images to go to the respective data analysis readme.
+Click the images to go to the respective data analysis results.

 <br>
 <p align="left">